Kim Jong Un: China

-Relations between North Korea and China, long North Korea's closest partner, initially deteriorated under Kim due to his nuclear weapons program.
-On 30 November 2012, Kim met with Li Jianguo, member of the Politburo of the ruling Chinese Communist Party (CCP) and first-ranking vice chairman of the National People's Congress Standing Committee, who "briefed Kim on the 18th CCP National Congress", according to the state's official news agency, the Korean Central News Agency.
+Relations with China initially deteriorated under Kim due to his nuclear weapons program.
+On 30 November 2012, Kim met with Li Jianguo, member of the Politburo of the ruling Chinese Communist Party (CCP) and first-ranking vice chairman of the National People's Congress Standing Committee, who "briefed Kim on the 18th CCP National Congress", according to the KCNA.
 A letter from General Secretary of the Chinese Communist Party Xi Jinping was hand-delivered during the discussion.

 China condemned North Korea's nuclear tests in 2013, 2016, and 2017 China also banned imports of North Korean coal in February 2017, while enforcing UN Security Council sanctions on North Korea put in 2017.
 In response, the Korean Central News Agency published an unprecedented criticism of China, accusing it of "big-power chauvinism"; KCNA later published articles criticizing Chinese state media.

 The relationship started improving in March 2018, when Kim visited Beijing, meeting with CCP General Secretary Xi Jinping, marking his first foreign trip since assuming power.
 From 7–8 May, Kim made a second visit to China, meeting with Xi in Dalian.
 A further third meeting happened on 19-20 June, when Kim travelled to Beijing to meet Xi.
 Kim again met Xi in Beijing on 7-10 January 2019.
 On 20–21 June 2019, Xi travelled to Pyongyang, the first visit by a Chinese leader to North Korea since CCP General Secretary Hu Jintao visited in 2005.
 On 2 September 2025, North Korean leader Kim Jong Un, accompanied by many other North Korean dignitaries, traveled to Beijing by special train to attend the 80th anniversary of the China Victory Day Parade, marking his first visit to China since 2019, as well as the first time he attended a multilateral event.
+In June 2026, Xi visited North Korea, marking his first visit since 2019.